apep-1998/easy_leitner/NEW_CARD_TYPE_GUIDE.md

 ## 2. Create a New Form Component

-Next, create a new React component for the card's creation form under `components/card-forms/`.
-The component should take `onChange` and `setIsReadyToSubmit` as props.
+Next, create a new React component for the card's creation and editing form under `components/card-forms/`.
+The component should take `onChange`, `setIsReadyToSubmit`, and an optional `initialData` as props.
+The `initialData` prop is used to pre-fill the form when editing an existing card.

 **Example:**